MrBean1512/DBMS_Group/README.md

 This project is designed to create a way for users to create, organize, and track tasks such as chores or errands.
 This was created in about 3 weeks as the final project for our database management class.

 ## Link to Web Application repository
 https://github.com/AOKins/TaskManageWebsiteService

 ## Functions
+* scroll to the bottom of this document to see screenshots
 - User Interfaces as a Mobile App & a Web App
   - Create Tasks & Edit Tasks
     - Enter or change the name of the task